Giants’ Kapler refusing to take field for anthem in protest

 Kapler said that on the day of the shooting at Robb Elementary School in Uvalde, Texas, ”I knew that I was not in my best place mentally and I knew that it was in connection with some of the hypocrisies for the national anthem and how it coincided with the moment of silence and how two things didn’t synch up well for me, but I couldn’t make sense of it in real time and it took me a couple of days to pull all my thoughts together.”

+Only seven Giants were on the field – two coaches in front of the dugout, four players along left-field line and an athletic trainer standing alongside them – when ”The Star-Spangled Banner” was played before Kapler and Reds manager David Bell exchanged lineup cards.
+The game started after a 2-hour, 8-minute rain delay.

-Earlier in the day, he used his personal blog to discuss the deaths of the 19 children and two teachers killed in Uvalde.
+Earlier in the day, Kapler used his personal blog to discuss the deaths of the 19 children and two teachers killed in Uvalde.

 In a post titled ”Home of the Brave, ” Kapler wrote: ”We elect our politicians to represent our interests.
 Immediately following this shooting, we were told we needed locked doors and armed teachers.
 We were given thoughts and prayers.
 We were told it could have been worse, and we just need love.